hbekel/bpp/README.md

 If the label is not found within the current scope, it is first searched for in all subscopes of the current scope by the path relative to the current scope.

-If the label has not been found, bpp will try to resolve it in the same manner, beginning from the parent scope of the current scope, until the implied global scope is reached.
+If the label has not been found, bpp will try to resolve it in the same manner, beginning from the parent scope of the current scope and continuing upwards until the reference has been resolved.
+If not resolved, an error is thrown and the processing is aborted.

 The global scope can be explicitly referenced by the implied scope label "global".

 In the example above, the scope "answer" contains a label called "done", which is used as the exit point for the code in this scope.
 The code here can reference the "done" label by using it's local name.
 The global scope also contains a label called "done", which is the exit point for the program as a whole.

 From within the "answer" scope, the global "done" label can be referenced by explicitly using "global.done".
-Similary, code outside of the "answer" scope or its parent scopes can reference this label using "answer.scope".
+Similary, code outside of the "answer" scope or its parent scopes can reference the "done" label local to the "answer" scope by using "answer.scope".

+In general, labels that are unique to the whole source code can be simply referenced by their unqualified name regardless of the current scope, while labels that are defined in multiple scopes can be referenced reliably by their local name only if they can be resolved unambigiously following the above rules.

 ## Include directive